 Once you understand proper food combining it will be a breeze for you to obtain all the protein you need, and that’s why it’s so important if you are thinking of heading towards a plant based or vegan diet to learn how to put a nutritionally complete meal together.

 Lower (but still with considerable amounts) Protein Plant Foods

 - Pearl barley

 - Brussel Sprouts

-Some plant foods are higher in certain amino acids than others; the trick is to know what to combine with what to obtain a ‘complete’ profile.
-For instance, you should mix legumes, beans, or lentils with wholegrains such as brown rice, quinoa, buckwheat, amaranth, barley, spelt, or freekah.
-OR wholegrains with nuts and seeds, OR vegetables, grains, nuts/seeds, OR corn and legumes.
+Some plant foods are higher in certain amino acids than others, the trick is to know what to combine with what to obtain a ‘complete’ profile.
+For instance, you should mix legumes, beans, or lentils with wholegrains such as brown rice, quinoa, buckwheat, amaranth, barley, spelt or freekah.
+OR mix wholegrains with nuts and seeds, OR vegetables and grains with nuts/seeds, OR corn and legumes.

 Complete Amino Acid Profile Meal and Snack Examples:-

 - Chickpea curry with wholegrain pilau rice and a side dish of steamed spinach.